PrimeevolutionZ/apikeyrotator/README.md

 ## License

 This library is distributed under the MIT License.
 See the `LICENSE` file for more information.

-## What's New in Version 0.2.0

-This version introduces a significant overhaul, focusing on modularity, enhanced error handling, and greater flexibility.
-The core `APIKeyRotator` has been refactored to leverage new, dedicated modules for key parsing, error classification, rotation strategies, secret provisioning, and middleware.
-This not only improves maintainability but also allows for easier extension and customization of the library's behavior.

 ### Enhanced Error Handling with `ErrorClassifier`